Keyboard shortcuts

 Interactive samply performance report

-Currently hotpath correctly attributes CPU usage to module functions instrumented with measure macro. impl functions instrumented with measure require an additional config:
+Currently hotpath correctly attributes CPU usage to module functions instrumented with measure macro. impl functions instrumented with measure require an additional config.

 impl Worker {